grgelsec/grgelsec/README.md

 howdy! my name is George Lisec, i am currently a junior at indiana universtiy majoring in computer science and minoring in math and data science. i started learning front-end in january 2024 and since then i have had so much fun learning and coding has quickly become my favorite hobby.

 - 🌱 i’m currently learning react/typescript and trying to become really profficient in those.
-- 🔭 right now i am working on my first project which is a simple movie website similar to letterboxd.
+- 🔭 right now i am working on my first project which is a full-stack movie reviewing website similar to letterboxd.
 - 📫 X: @glisecisgone